 Table of Contents

-Why and How to Invest in Dividend-Paying Stocks
+How to Invest in Dividend Stocks and Funds: Why Choose Dividend-Paying Assets

 To invest in dividend-paying stocks is considered to be less volatile.
 The presence of a consistent cash dividend makes the security attractive even during bearish market periods.